 WHAT IF I NEED TO CANCEL OR RESCHEDULE MY APPOINTMENT?

 Life can be unpredictable.
 To ensure fairness for all clients, a 48-hour notice for cancellation is required so that this time can be provided to a client on the wait list.
 A cancellation with less than 48 hour notice will be charged for the full session rate.
 This policy also includes appointments that you miss or do not show up to.

 Exceptions can be made in the case of emergencies.
 If you have an emergency and need to cancel, we will first attempt to reschedule at a time that works for both of us that week.
 If the scheduling does not work for either of us, you will not be charged for the cancelled appointment.

 If I have to unexpectedly cancel an appointment, you will not be charged.
 This policy is not meant to be punitive in any way; it's just a necessary policy in order for me to successfully manage my practice.

 No. I understand that accessing therapy can be difficult and a significant financial strain.
 Unfortunately, I do not currently have any sliding scale slots at this time.

 CAN YOU SEE ME IN PERSON?
 WHEN WILL YOU SEE CLIENTS IN PERSON?

-When I begin to see individuals in-person, you may decide you prefer to continue our work together through telehealth.
+You may find that telehealth sessions are an easier commitment due to the reduce commuting time.
 We can decide together what best fits your needs and your schedule.
 I will continue to provide telehealth services in my practice ongoing.